dOrgTech/OpenRaise/README.md

 - **Multicurrency Reserve** - Allow multiple tokens to be added to reserve as collateralTokens.

 ### Regulatory Features
-- **KYC / Whitelisting** DAOs may want to ensure that bonding curve investment comes from a KYCed ethereum address.
-The [TPL standard](https://tplprotocol.org/) designed by Open Zeppelin offers this functionality.
+- **KYC / Whitelisting** DAOs may want to ensure that bonding curve investments only come from KYCed ethereum addresses.
+The [TPL standard](https://tplprotocol.org/) designed by Open Zeppelin offers a standard to incorporate this functionality.

 ### Security Features